vanderlee/PHPSwaggerGen/README.md

 which forms the basis of the [Open API Initiative](https://openapis.org/).

 ## Installation
-This library should be PSR-4 compatible, so you should be able to use it in any package manager (though no package manager will be supported until the code has stabilized).

 Requires PHP 5.4 or greater.

-PHP 5.3 is supported as long as no more recent features are necessary.
+PHP 5.3 is supported as long as no more recent features are absolutely necessary.
 There is no guarantee SwaggerGen will continue to work on PHP 5.3 in the future.

+To install using Composer:

+	composer require vanderlee/swaggergen

+Make sure you use version 2.x.x or up.

+SwaggerGen aims to be PSR-4 compatible, so you should be able to use it in any package manager.

 ## Using SwaggerGen
 The easiest part of generating Swagger documentation with SwaggerGen is setting